nslavov/SCP_Center/single-cell-proteomics/opportunities.md

 # Join us
 <div style="font-size:16px; font-weight: 400; letter-spacing: 1.3px;">
-We welcome students, postdoctoral fellows, research scientists and faculty to join us in developing and applying single-cell proteomics technologies.
+We welcome students, postdoctoral fellows, research scientists and faculty to join us in developing and using single-cell proteomics technologies to explore exiting biological problems.
 </div>

 &nbsp;